-Turkish side - that is Turkish Cypriots and Turkey together, on the other hand, cannot afford to say no to a federal solution based on the established UN parameters - even though it is not its first choice.
-This is clearly observed today with the hardliner Turkish Cypriot leader Derviş Eroğlu continuing the peace negotiations where pro-solution leader Talat left off in 2010 when he lost the presidential election to Eroğlu and negotiating a federal solution on the basis of established UN parameters.
+However, the Turkish side (Turkish Cypriots and Turkey), it cannot afford to say "NO" to a federal solution based on the established UN parameters - even though it is not its first choice.
+This is clearly observed today with the hardliner Turkish Cypriot leader Derviş Eroğlu continuing the peace negotiations, on the basis of the established UN parameters, where pro-solution leader Talat left off in 2010.
+The Turkish Cypriot policy is also consistent with the Turkish Cypriot public opinion.
+Nevertheless, compared to the Greek Cypriots, the Turkish Cypriots are more flexible on the negotiation issues.
+11